 7. Be a platform

 8. Have a mission that matters

 Create direct feedback loops.

 Focus on the now.
 Don’t focus on what will happen in one hour or so.

 Uncertainty is our rocket ride into the now.

-The seventeen triggers of flow state (I only found eleven, just ignore that):
+The seventeen triggers of flow state (I only found eleven in the book lmao).

 1. Clear goal: think challenging yet manageable.